-The latest range target emissions produced by the InterGovernmental Panel on Climate Change put the target global emissions at 25 gigatonnes per person by 2030.
-Which would give an average of 4 tonnes per person.
+The latest range of target emissions produced by the InterGovernmental Panel on Climate Change put the target global emissions at 25 gigatonnes per person per year by 2030.
+This is an average of 4 tonnes per person each year.
 However, the world population will have increased by 2 billion people in 2030, so we need to take account of that too.
-So, we arrive with three tonnes of greenhouse gas for every person on the planet if we want to have a realistic chance of limiting the worst effects of climate change.
-So in conclusion, three tonnes of greenhouse gas is the amount of greenhouse gas that each and every man woman and child can put into the atmosphere each year to beat climate change.

 Possible?
 Not Possible?

 At a first glance, that may look impossible.
 The average carbon footprint in the UK is around 14 tonnes per person per year.
 If you are lucky enough to be wealthy it could easily be double or three times that.
 However, this is the other point about a three tonne footprint: I believe it to be very achievable.
-My carbon footprint is currently around 5 tonnes per year, and that is with a car, some foreign holidays, meat and dairy in my diet, and lots of other things that the ‘green handbook’ would say were wrong!
+My carbon footprint is currently around 5 tonnes per year.
+I still have a car, take foreign holidays, eat some meat and dairy in my diet, and I do lots of other things that the ‘green handbook’ would say were wrong.
 The total also includes two tonnes of government infrastructure activity, which, whilst essential to our modern and privileged lifestyles, is also very high and could quite easily be significantly reduced if the political will existed.

 (These figures were last updated on 25 Feb 2020)